This add-on is operated by Ruppell's

 Is your TCP socket code sharing your web dyno?

-If you are only running one web dyno it will idle.
-If this happens Ruppell’s Sockets disconnect all currently connected clients until an http request wakes your web dyno again.
+If you are using a free dyno and it goes to sleep, Ruppell’s Sockets disconnects all currently connected clients until an http request wakes your web dyno again.

-If you move your sockets to a non-web dyno or scale your web dyno to 2 or more they won’t sleep and your clients connections will be more reliable.
+If you move your sockets to a hobby or professional dyno type they won’t sleep and your clients connections will be more reliable.

 Why do my TCP clients disconnect periodically?